slamdata/purescript-lunapark/README.md

 ## Disclaimer

 + This is WIP: some things weren't implemented, some might have bugs.
 Filling issues and prs are welcomed!
-+ All files in `vendor` folders: three drivers and selenium jar -- are subjects of appropriate copyrights.

 ## Purescript W3C webdriver protocol bindings